 • Use structured net bags or packing cubes.
 These light, washable bags come in various sizes and colors and can be packed with individual categories of items, making things much easier to organize and find.
 I use one bag for underwear, one for socks, one for toiletries, one for t-shirts, etc. Carry a light, quick-drying laundry bag to keep dirty clothing separate from clean (this can also double as a pillow case if needed).

 • Don’t take unnecessary items that you will regret having to carry later.
 Hair dryers, curling irons, electric shavers, heavy books or guides, expensive (or expensive-looking; thieves don’t know the difference) jewelry or watches, a full-size laptop, or large pillows or blankets will make your life miserable in short order.
 When it comes to clothing, everyone has an opinion, and you ultimately have to do what’s right for your situation.
 For traveling super light, clothing items you may want to avoid are items that can be worn with only one other thing, heavy boots, high-heeled or dress shoes, heavy cotton or wool items such as jeans or bulky sweaters.

 • Roll clothing to avoid wrinkles and to save space.
 Rolled items can also be tucked into small spaces, such as shoes, outer pockets or daypacks.
 When using packing cubes, more items can be squeezed in when rolled and rolling also helps to keep more of the surface of a garment clean.
 Wrap shoes in individual plastic bags to protect other clothing.
-Always tuck in a few extra plastic grocery bags; they take up almost no room, weigh nothing and can be used to storing wet towels and bathing suits, as a laundry bag, for wrapping shampoo bottles to prevent leakage or for food storage.
+Always tuck in a few extra plastic grocery bags; they take up almost no room, weigh nothing, and can be used to storing wet towels and bathing suits, as a laundry bag, for wrapping shampoo bottles to prevent leakage, or for food storage.
 A collection of ziploc bags are also really nice to have.

 Sample packing list